Telikeda Bolli

 Telikeda Bolli is a 2012 Indian Tulu-language comedy film directed by P. H. Vishwanath and written by Devadas Kapikad.
 The film stars Arjun Kapikad and Ashrita Shetty in the lead roles along with Devadas Kapikad (in his Tulu acting debut), Naveen D. Padil, Aravind Bolar, Gopinath Bhat, Bhojaraj Vamanjoor, and Karnoor Mohan Rai.
-The movie, produced by Sudhir Kamath and Sharmila Kapikad under the banner of Central Cinemas, is released simultaneously at Mangalore, Udupi, Karkala, Belthangady and Moodabidri on 6 December 2012.
+The movie, produced by Sudhir Kamath and Sharmila Kapikad under the banner of Central Cinemas, is released simultaneously at Mangaluru, Udupi, Karkala, Belthangady and Moodabidri on 6 December 2012.